dolthub/docs/packages/doltlab/content/administrator/administrator.md

 <h1 id="use-domain">Use a domain name with DoltLab</h1>

 It's common practice to provision a domain name to use for a DoltLab instance.
 To do so, secure a domain name and map it to the _stable_, public IP address of the DoltLab host.
-Then, supply the domain name as the value to the `HOST_IP` environment variable when starting DoltLab.
-Let's look at an example using services offered by AWS.
+Then, supply the domain name as the value to the `--host` argument used with the `installer`.

 Let's say we've have set up and run an EC2 instance with the latest version of DoltLab and have successfully configured its Security Group to allow ingress traffic on `80`, `100`, `4321`, and `50051`.
 By default, this host will have a public IP address assigned to it, but this IP is unstable and will change whenever the host is restarted.